kean/Nuke/Documentation/Guides/image-formats.md

 > When working with `UIImage`, the decoder automatically sets the scale of the image to match the scale of the screen.

 Tthe default `ImageDecoders.Default` also supports progressively decoding JPEG.
+It produces a new preview every time it encounters a new full frame.

 ### `ImageDecoders.Empty`